dhutapratama/docs/validation.md

 <a name="validation-error-response-format"></a>
 ### Validation Error Response Format

-When your application throws a `Illuminate\Validation\ValidationException` exception and the incoming HTTP request is expecting a JSON response, Laravel will automatically format the error messages for you and return a `422 Unprocessable Entity` HTTP response.
+When your application throws a `Illuminate\Validation\ValidationException` exception and the incoming HTTP request is expecting a JSON response, Lets will automatically format the error messages for you and return a `422 Unprocessable Entity` HTTP response.

 Below, you can review an example of the JSON response format for validation errors.
 Note that nested error keys are flattened into "dot" notation format: